goopsie/aries-klipper-flash-script/readme.md

 prerequisite: install [srecord](https://srecord.sourceforge.net/download.html)
-(if installing to a non-default directory, "to-hex.bat" will not work out of the box.)
+(if installing srecord to a non-default directory, "to-hex.bat" will not work out of the box.)

 download this repo as .zip, extract all files to a USB drive.